jefferyjob/go-redislock/README.md

 ## Precautions
+- Create a new `RedisLock` instance each time you lock.
 - Please make sure your Redis server is set up correctly, connected and running properly.
 - When using the automatic renewal function, ensure that there is no long-term blocking during task execution, so as not to cause the renewal to fail.
 - Consider using appropriate timeout settings to avoid deadlocks due to network issues etc.